Skip to content

 Maytree Policy School is a six-month program that supports non-profit organizations with a social policy focus to advance evidence-based public policy solutions.

-It is designed for senior policy professionals who are in a position to influence the public policy direction of their organization and are interested in enhancing their engagement and effectiveness in the policy process.
+It is designed for non-profit policy leaders who are in a position to influence the public policy direction of their organization and are interested in enhancing their engagement and effectiveness in the policy process.

 When and where does it take place?